bshaffer/oauth2-server-php/README.md

 And then run `composer.phar install`

+> It is highly recommended you check out the `[v0.7](https://github.com/bshaffer/oauth2-server-php/tree/v0.7)` tag to
-> Checkout out the tag `v0.7` will ensure your application doesn't break from backwards-compatibility issues, but also this means you
+> ensure your application doesn't break from backwards-compatibility issues, but also this means you
 > will not receive the latest changes.
-To ride the bleeding edge of development, use `dev-develop` instead.

 Learning OAuth2.0
 -----------------